Biden to sign into law same-sex marriage bill, 10 years after his famous Sunday show answer on the issue - KTVZ

 Among the guests invited to the bill signing at the White House are prominent members of the LGBTQ community and activists.
 They include, according to a White House official, Judy Kasen-Windsor, widow of gay rights activist Edie Windsor; Matthew Haynes, co-owner of Club Q, the LGBTQ club in Colorado Springs where a gunman last month killed five people in a mass shooting; Club Q shooting survivors James Slaugh and Michael Anderson; and a number of plaintiffs from cases that culminated in the landmark civil rights case Obergefell vs. Hodges, in which the Supreme Court ruled in 2015 that same-sex couples can marry nationwide.

-Officials also said that Biden’s 2012 “Meet the Press” answer — and the cultural transformation that it helped usher in surrounding the national conversation about same-sex marriage — was expected to be a prominent theme of Tuesday’s bill-signing event, including possibly in the president’s own remarks.
+Officials also said that Biden’s 2012 “Meet the Press” answer — and the cultural transformation that it helped usher in surrounding the national conversation about same-sex marriage — was expected to be a prominent theme of Tuesday’s bill-signing event.
+Biden planned to invoke and quote directly from those comments in his remarks, a White House official told CNN.

 “That single interview was a transformative moment in Biden’s development as a politician.
 In the Senate, as a presidential candidate and as vice president, he always had been very cautious around LGBT issues, afraid of taking any position that opponents could use to portray him as a left-winger,” Sasha Issenberg, author of “The Engagement: America’s Quarter-Century Struggle Over Same-Sex Marriage,” told CNN.
 “But the reception to what he said on ‘Meet the Press’ was universal praise within his party, especially from LGBT advocates and donors who had previously been skeptical of him.”